Kweku-A/ScrumExaminerDemo/README.md

 ## Note
 - The app is still being developed and will be refactored accordingly
-- No tests have been added
+- Few tests have been added
 - Whatever you don't see is not there :)